+'''

-XPCFTCH MEA conflict-XXXXXXXXX: YYYYYYYYY
+EQA9937W XPCFTCH MEA conflict-

+XXXXXXXX: YYYYYYYYY

+'''

 z/OS Debugger is reporting that another CICS XPCFTCH global user exit has set a modified entry address (MEA) and prevented z/OS Debugger from any possible debugging of a specific non-Language Environment program.
-XXXXXXXXX can be either: 'Prior MEA' or 'Program' or 'Transid' and YYYYYYYYY is the data associated with each.
+XXXXXXXX can be either : 'Prior MEA' or 'Program' or 'Transid' and YYYYYYYY is the data associated with each.
 Note this message is only issued once when this occurs the first time after the z/OS Debugger CICS exits are activated.
 Subsequent conflicts are not written to the CICS JES log.

-Multiple XPCFTCH exits running in the same CICS region which can each set the MEA and return to z/OS Debugger detected an error in attempting to deactivate the NewProg supporting exits.

-CICS is usually not recommended.
+Multiple XPCFTCH exits running in the same CICS region which can each set the MEA and return to CICS is usually not recommended.
 For z/OS Debugger, you will be unable to debug any non-Language Environment programs when the MEA was changed by another XPCFTCH exit.
 The behavior of z/OS Debugger in this kind of scenario will likely be unpredictable.

-Error in deactivate of NewProg exits.
+EQA9938E Error in deactivate of NewProg exits.